the practical kitchen

 a hand holding a small spray bottle spritzing the cinnamon sugar with water.

 Spray the top of the cinnamon sugar mixture generously with water.
-This will allow it to stick to the dough.
+This begins hydrating the cinnamon so it sticks.

 close up of two hands draping the clean dough rectangle down on top of the cinnamon sugar filling on the other dough rectangle.